 It varied.
 I was the captain once and I kept telling them to launch nukes at space stations.
 I'm not a very good captain as it turns out.

-for Notch's thoughts on microtransactions, resource mining and emulated CPU craziness.
+Head to the next page for Notch's thoughts on microtransactions, resource mining and emulated CPU craziness.

 Going back to that subscription fee - isn't everyone else backing away from that payment model as fast as they can?
 Will it work for an indie game?